V1T: large-scale mouse V1 response prediction using a Vision Transformer: Neural data

 \section{Neural data}

-We considered two large-scale neural datasets for this work, \textsc{Dataset S} (\href{https://sensorium2022.net/}{Sensorium} dataset) by \citet{willeke2022sensorium} and \textsc{Dataset F} by \citet{franke2022state}.
+We considered two large-scale neural datasets for this work, \textsc{Dataset S}\footnote{The \href{https://sensorium2022.net/}{Sensorium Challenge} held at \href{https://neurips.cc/Conferences/2022/CompetitionTrack}{NeurIPS 2022 Competition Track Program}} by \citet{willeke2022sensorium} and \textsc{Dataset F} by \citet{franke2022state}.
 These two datasets consist of V1 recordings from behaving rodents in response to thousands of natural images, providing an excellent platform to evaluate our proposed method and compare it against previous visual predictive models.